andy123t/code-latex-style/README.md

 \end{Matlab}

 \begin{Python}
-% Matlab Code
+% Python Code
 ······
 \end{Python}
 ```

 ### Result

-MATLAB highlighting style is the same as the first MATLAB style.
+MATLAB highlighting style is the same as the first one.

 Python highlighting style